leouieda/website/about/index.md

         Feb 2017 - Present
     </li>
     <li><i class="fa-li fa fa-university fa-fw"></i>
-        Department of Geology and Geophysics, SOEST,
+        Department of Geology and Geophysics -
+        SOEST -
         <a href="http://www.soest.hawaii.edu/GG/index.html">University of
         Hawaii at Manoa</a>
     </li>
     <li><i class="fa-li fa fa-info-circle fa-fw"></i>
-        I'm on <a href="/blog/hawaii-gmt-postdoc.html">a postdoc scholarship
-        for 1 to 2 years</a> working with
-        <a href="http://www.soest.hawaii.edu/wessel/">Prof. Paul Wessel</a>
-        to build a Python wrapper and high-level API for the
-        <a href="http://gmt.soest.hawaii.edu/">Generic Mapping Tools (GMT)</a>
+        I came to UH on <a href="/blog/hawaii-gmt-postdoc.html">a 2-year postdoc scholarship</a> to build a Python wrapper and high-level API for the <a href="http://gmt.soest.hawaii.edu/">Generic Mapping Tools
-        software.
+        (GMT)</a>.
     </li>
 </ul>